Changes Recording Monitoring Client

 The second line displays:

-the current date and time,
+The current date and time.

-Then, a tables groups list appears, with:
+Then, a table groups list appears, with:

-the name and timestamp of the latest mark set on the group,
+The name and timestamp of the latest mark set on the group.

-the cumulated number of changes recorded for all selected tables of the group since the latest display and the related throughput.
+The cumulative number of changes recorded for all selected tables of the group since the latest display and the related throughput.